jackHay22/darwinsport/doc/intro.md

 ```
 and self-ball-posessed? self-space? : self-dribble give-directive
 and self-ball-posessed? !self-space? team-mate-open? : action-short-pass-forward
-or self-in-defensive-third? !self-space? : action-clear
+or self-defensive-third? !self-space? : action-clear
 ```
 - All predicates can be inverted by adding ``` ! ``` on the front.
 - All predicate decision pairs are structured ``` and|or p p ... p : a a ... a ```